rancher/elemental-toolkit/packages/cos-wrapper/README.md

-This package provides the following utilities:
+This package provides the following wrappers around `cos-*` binaries to facilitate transitioning to the elemental cli:

 - `cos-installer` ( wrapper of `elemental install` )
 - `cos-deploy` ( wrapper of `elemental reset` )